webrecorder/browsertrix/docs/user-guide/archived-items.md

 For more details on navigating web archives within ReplayWeb.page, see the [ReplayWeb.page user documentation.](https://replayweb.page/docs/exploring)

-### Files
+### Exporting Files

+While crawling, Browsertrix will output multiple WACZ files — the crawler aims to output files in consistently sized chunks, additionally each [crawler instance](workflow-setup.md#crawler-instances) will output separate WACZ files.

 The Files tab lists the individually downloadable WACZ files that make up the archived item as well as their file sizes.
+To combine one or more archived items and download them all as a single WACZ file, add them to a collection and [download the collection](collections.md#downloading-collections).

 ### Error Logs